Elijah Niko: Career

 Niko later switched codes to rugby union He signed a contract to play in France with Section Paloise in the Top 14.
 As well as being named in the team of the year he was the top try scorer for 2 consecutive years with the club totaling 25 tries.
 He won the French championship with Section Paloise in 2015 with their victory over Montauban.

 He later signed a three-year contract with Béziers.
-On 27 November 2018, Niko was granted an immediate release from his contract to join Yorkshire Carnegie in the RFU Championship for the 2018-19 season.
+On 27 November 2018, Niko was granted an immediate release from his contract to join Yorkshire Carnegie in the RFU Championship for the 2018–19 season.
 Rumors were circulating about a possible return to Rugby League with Niko seen training with Leeds Rhinos numerous times.
 Niko signed for Ealing Trailfinders for the 2019–20 season.

 He signed for Bedford Blues ahead of the 2020–21 season.

-In 2021 Niko was included in the Manu Samoa squad ahead of their one off match against the Barbarians.
+In 2021 Niko was included in the Manu Samoa squad ahead of their one-off match against the Barbarians.

+In May 2023 Niko made his Manu Samoa 7s debut during the final leg of the HSBC world 7s in London picking up a medal with their victory over the All Blacks 7s.